gridiron-zone/huddle/x/posts/spec/02-concepts.md

 # Concepts

 ## Post
-Inside Desmos, a post represents a single piece of content within a subspace.
+Inside Huddle, a post represents a single piece of content within a subspace.
 This can be used to represent things such as a blog post, a tweet, or anything else.
 A post can also be used to represents a quote of another post, a comment or a re-post of another content.

 Aside from the inner text, developers can put on chain some metadata that can be useful during the visualization of the post, such as (but not limited to): links, users mentions or hashtags.